European shothole borer, pear-blight beetle (Anisandrus dispar)

 Shothole borers were introduced to North America and have been found in the PNW since the early 1900s.
 They are pests of forest trees, ornamental shade trees, and shrubs as well as nut trees.
 Borers are primarily a problem on injured or stressed plants, but healthy trees growing adjacent to blocks of neglected trees also may be attacked.
 Hazelnut orchards adjacent to woodlands are also at risk.
 The adult shothole borer is a brown or black beetle about 0.08 inch long.
 The larvae are white, legless, and about 0.17 inch long.

 Scouting and thresholds Examine branches in late spring for holes 0.08 inch in diameter, oozing sap and sawdust.
-Beetles are especially attracted to unhealthy trees.
+Beetles are especially attracted to unhealthy trees, particularly trees where roots may be suffering from lack of oxygen because soil is saturated with water.
 Entrance holes often appear as wet stains on hazelnut trunks.

 Management-chemical control: HOME USE